mikaelvesavuori/mikrotester/README.md

 The result will always contain a boolean (true/false) `success` state for each assertion.

+[Native Fetch](https://nodejs.org/dist/latest-v18.x/docs/api/globals.html#fetch) is used, so you will need a Node version newer than 18 or so.

 ## Usage

 MikroTester is very simple to use.
 We'll use the [Star Wars API](https://swapi.dev) to demonstrate just how easy it is!